 Are there any specific areas in Turkey where English is more widely spoken?

 Yes!
-Major tourist hotspots like Istanbul, Cappadocia, Bodrum, and Antalya tend to have a higher concentration of English speakers due to the influx of tourists.
+Major tourist hotspots like Istanbul, Cappadocia, Bodrum, and Antalya tend to attract more English speakers due to the influx of tourists.
 In these areas, you’ll find more staff in restaurants, hotels, and attractions who can communicate in English.

 Should I rely solely on English while traveling in Turkey?

-While many people do speak English, it’s a good idea to learn some key phrases in Turkish, such as greetings and common questions.
+While many people do speak English, it’s a good idea to learn some key Turkish phrases, such as greetings and common questions.
 This can help you navigate conversations better and show respect for the local culture.

 How can I communicate if I encounter a language barrier?